Blog

 Rubber-stamping, missing oversight, founder dominance — 10 warning signs your board isn't functioning and when to bring in outside help.

-Private foundations must distribute 5% of net investment assets each year — or face a 30% excise tax.
+Private foundations must distribute 5% of net investment assets yearly or owe a 30% excise tax.
 How the calculation works, what qualifies, common mistakes.

 Most nonprofit boards start as a formality — friends and family filling seats for the 501(c)(3) application.
 Here's how to build one that works: ideal board size, staggered terms, officer roles, committee structure, and a recruitment strategy that finds people who show up and contribute.